MiniWolskys/LoL-Global-Power-Ranking/README.md

 - Value of a match : Not all match are as relevant, while all are valuable, some might be used by better team in order to improve on weaknesses, and as such, increase the possibility of an upset.
 - Game result : The result of a game is obviously more indicative about the two team current level of play than any other factor.
 - Region rating : Each region has a different rating, as not each region is as strong as the other.
 Sea Chinese and Korean domination since 2013.
+- Game competitiveness : How close was the game, did the team winning nearly lost, was it a stomp...

 ## Possible solution